 It is certainly best to start out with this approach and not resort to this after bedtime has become a nightmare.
 Establishing a new habit versus trying to change an old habit is far easier.
 Toddler parenting tips need to be applied and not postponed.
 If you wait you will lose the opportunity to make a difference.

 10. Always respond with empathy and affection.

-Always acknowledge your child’s feelings.
+When you are implementing toddler parenting tips, always respond to your child’s feelings with empathy and affection.
 We encourage parents to ignore tantrums, but not the feelings behind them.
 Don’t react with anger, remain calm, loving, remove the child if you are in public so that your toddler knows tantrums mean we go home.